harshgarg1995/Interview-Questions/README.md

   - [Check given binary tree is BST or not](https://www.geeksforgeeks.org/a-program-to-check-if-a-binary-tree-is-bst-or-not/)
   - [conversion of Sorted Doubly Linked List to Balanced BST](https://www.geeksforgeeks.org/in-place-conversion-of-sorted-dll-to-balanced-bst/)
   - [number of subarrays with sum equal to k](https://www.geeksforgeeks.org/number-subarrays-sum-exactly-equal-k/)
+  - In a binary tree, find number of paths which sum to k.
+The path does not need to start or end at the root or a leaf.
+      - Solution: see CTCI pg 210

 ### Some other useful Links!